Read on to learn about eCommerce marketing, the strategies you can use for your business, and some resources you can access to grow your knowledge.

 In 2021, email marketing continues to be one of the most effective forms of digital marketing.
 It has the highest click-through and conversion rates of any form of eCommerce marketing.
 It can even be personalized based on customer type and location, so there's a lot of flexibility with the channel.

 For food suppliers, BlueCart eCommerce is a great choice.
 It lets you send emails right from the platform.
-It even has a built-in promotional function, so you can set up a deal and send out an email blast in one place.
+It even has a built-in promotional function, so you can set up a deal and send out an email blast in one place to make DTC or wholesale sales.

 Invest in PPC Marketing